macBdog/game/README.md

-WHAT IS THE CURRENT SHORT TERM GOAL: OpenVR support, not just Oculus Rift.
-TASK QUEUE: Decent colour picker.

-BUGS: Debug menu picking is screwy.
+# GAME
+_Great name..._

-What is this project?
+## What is this project?

 1. A lightweight, simple framework for gamejamming indie 2D and 3D PC and VR games.
 2. Well organised and easy to read and understand.
 3. Focused on making games quicker to develop by using only in-engine tools and hotloading.

-What isn't this project?
+## What isn't this project?

 1. A commercial or otherwise noteworthy game "engine".
 2. Jam packed with the latest rendering techniques.
 3. Specialised for any one particular type of game.

+## What is under construction?
+1. OpenVR support, not just Oculus Rift.
+2. Decent colour picker for debug menu.
+3. Remove bulletPhysics dependancy and Roll-Your-Own!

+## What is broken?
+1. Debug menu picking in world-space is screwy.

-Technology Choices:
+## Technology Choices:

 * libSDL for IO
 * OpenGL w/ GLSL 4.0 for rendering